 But here is my newly thought-out answer to this question.
 For @Animal, his demanding audience and all of you.
 Written in the most basic form and in detail for beginners at career networking.
 But honestly, I think even the most veteran folks can use a few reminders now and again!

 How To Start It – What’s A Good Conversation Starter?

 You find and connect with people when your eyes meet theirs.
 You make a connection with your eyes, smile and approach with confidence.
 And then you kick things off with a question.
-A starter or introductory question needs to be open ended so that the other person is given a wide berth in which to answer.
+A conversation starter or introductory question needs to be open ended so that the other person is given a wide berth in which to answer.
 To put their own spin on things.
 Everyone likes to give their ideas and opinions.
-The question also needs to be genuine.
+The conversation starter also needs to be genuine.

 Some specific examples if you are new to the group: